-Nagatsuki (長月, pronounced “nah-gah-tsoo-key”) translates literally as “long moon”, in the ancient calendar it is a poetic name for the time around late September, possibly abbreviated from yonagatsuki meaning “night of the long moon”, or “month of the long night” depending on the reading.
-The idea is associated with the time of late September, season change after the hot summer begins to cool down, and the activity of moon watching at that time of year.
+Nagatsuki (長月, pronounced “nah-gah-tsoo-key”) translates literally as “long moon”.
+In the ancient calendar it is a poetic name for the time around late September, possibly abbreviated from yonagatsuki meaning “night of the long moon”, or “month of the long night” depending on the reading.
+The idea is associated with the time of Autumn, seasonal change after the hot summer begins to cool down, and the activity of moon watching at that time of year.
 There is an additional play on words as this knife is long in measure, was long in coming, and may be a milestone marker of a coming change of seasons.

 The blade began as a reclaimed carriage spring and was hand forged in a charcoal fire, smoothed with files and a sen scraper, differentially hardened using traditional water quench yaki-ire, and polished by hand with natural Japanese water stones.
 There is a visible kizu behind the boshi on the omote side (discovered in the final polishing stages), but this is within the range of what might be seen in antique examples.

 This tanto consists of nine separate components that began as twenty individual pieces, crafted and finished with hand tools and traditional techniques.